abarb014/nctutorial/README.md

 this technique along with some crafty BASH scripting skills, you can make a small, very insecure webserver.

 This idea of sending web requests to one server, and having it make the request for you is called proxying.
 Say your favorite website was blocked at work, and you knew this trick.
-With some port forwarding on your router, you could run this command using your favorite website (probably not amazon) and get access to it.
+With some port forwarding on your router you could run this command using your favorite website (probably not amazon) on your home computer, and get access to it from work or school.
 The key is that your computer does not make the web request directly.
 It requests that another server make the request, and in the end you get the same output.
 This is an incredibly basic proxy, but of course with some work and added code, you can build your very own proxy server, and now you have the knowledge to do so.

-The same thing can be don but instead of websites, with ports.
+The same thing can be done, but instead of websites, with ports.
 If your company or school blocks a port for outgoing requests, then you can forward requests to that pipe to go through a different pipe.
 For example, port 80 is blocked.
 No matter! simple use:
 ```
 nc -l 80 | nc localhost 32981
 ```
 Now any requests made to port 80 will be forwarded to port 32981.
 Yay for you!

-### Scripts